Home Vancouver Monthly Calendar OCTOBER Events in Vancouver in 2022 Vancouver Halloween Events

 Events and Attractions Elsewhere in Metro Vancouver

-• Grave Tales in Fort Langley – creepy and spine-tingling walking tours around the Village of Fort Langley on Fridays, Saturdays and Sundays in October starting on the 14th.
+• Grave Tales in Fort Langley – creepy and spine-tingling walking tours around the Village of Fort Langley.
+Last year they take place on almost every Friday, Saturday and Sunday in October, as well as on the Thursdays of October 17th and 24th.

 Events and Attractions Elsewhere in the Lower Mainland

-• Maan Farms Pumpkin Patch & Corn Maze – family-friendly activities at a farm in Abbotsford from late September onwards.
+• Maan Farms Pumpkin Patch & Corn Maze – family-friendly activities at a farm in Abbotsford.
+The fall festivities run from mid-September until the beginning of November.

 • Haunted Corn Maze – a scary Halloween attraction for older youth at Maan Farms.
-In 2022 there are four attractions: Homestead, Midway, The Slaughterhouse and The Way Down.
+Last year there were three attractions between September 27th and November 3rd.

-• Treasures of the Deep Halloween – Halloween activities take place at Britannia Mine Museum between West Vancouver and Squamish on the last three weekends of October 2022.
+• FANG-Tastic Halloween – Halloween activities take place at Britannia Mine Museum between West Vancouver and Squamish on the last two weekends of October.

 • Pumpkin Patches – pumpkins and child-friendly autumn activities at various farms throughout the Lower Mainland.